-Join Judy Steiner-Williams for an in-depth discussion in this video Understanding the reader, part of Writing Proposals.
+Join Judy Steiner-Williams for an in-depth discussion in this video Understanding the reader, part of Writing a Proposal.

 - As hard as it may be to hear and to accept,…that proposal reader doesn't care about you…or what you want.…What that reader does care about is…what your company can do for him.…How your company or organization can solve…her company's problem.…Or, make her company more money.…Or in general, make his company better.…Therefore, the proposal must be focused…on the prospective client's wants and needs,…and how your proposed idea is better than any…of you competitors'.…